westsurname/scripts/README.md

      - `BLACKHOLE_WAIT_FOR_TORRENT_TIMEOUT`: The timeout in seconds to wait for a torrent to be successful before failing.
      - `BLACKHOLE_HISTORY_PAGE_SIZE`: The number of history items to pull at once when attempting to mark a download as failed.

-   - **Discord** - Blackhole, Watchlist, Plex Authentication, Monitor Ram, Reclaim Space:
+   - **Discord** - Blackhole, Watchlist, Plex Authentication, Plex Request, Monitor Ram, Reclaim Space:
      - `DISCORD_ENABLED`: Set to `true` to enable Discord error notifications.
      - `DISCORD_UPDATE_ENABLED`: Set to `true` to enable update notifications as well on Discord.
      - `DISCORD_WEBHOOK_URL`: The Discord webhook URL for sending notifications.